Brightwood (Washington, D.C.): Other historic sites

 Moreland's Tavern sat at the corner of modern-day Georgia and Missouri avenues before the Civil War.
 The building later became the Brightwood Club House, known for being a nice place to ride a horse and enjoy a drink.
 It eventually became the site of a Masonic Temple.

 Brightwood was also the location, in 1909, of the first successful flight by a helicopter in the United States, built by Emile Berliner.
-His Gyro Motor Company building, which has been nominated for inclusion on the National Register of Historic Places, still stands at 770-774 Girard Street, NW.
+His Gyro Motor Company building, which has been nominated for inclusion on the National Register of Historic Places, still stands at 770-774 Girard Street NW.

-The Sheridan Theater, a motion-picture theater, opened on Georgia Avenue between Rittenhouse and Sheridan Streets in 1937.
+The Sheridan Theater, a motion-picture theater, opened at 6217 Georgia Avenue NW in 1937.
 The first feature was Sing Me A Love Song.

 Other historic sites include Engine Company 22 on Georgia Avenue NW, Fort View Apartments, which overlook the site of Fort Stevens and are listed on the National Register of Historic Places, and the Military Road School, which opened in 1864 and was one of the first schools in Washington to open after Congress authorized the education of African Americans.